-- 1. Power control: Press to turn the FES (Family Entertainment System) ON/OFF. - 2.
-Cursor controls: Use in various active menus to advance the cursor up/down/left/right.
-When not in a Menu, the left and right cursor controls decrease and increase the display brightness. - 3. $\mbox{\bf DISPLAY:}$ Press to access the on-screen display of the FES functions and adjustments. - 4.
-RETURN: Press to return to the previous menu screen. - 5.
-ANGLE (DVD dependent): Press to select the angle to view the scene. - 6.
-Channel A/B: Press to select either A or B headphones and then use the MEDIA control to select the desired playing media for the headphones.
+1. Power control: Press to turn the FES (Family Entertainment System) ON/OFF.

+2. Cursor controls: Use in various active menus to advance the cursor up/down/left/right.
+When not in a Menu, the left and right cursor controls decrease and increase the display brightness.

+3. DISPLAY: Press to access the on-screen display of the FES functions and adjustments.

+4. RETURN: Press to return to the previous menu screen.

+5. ANGLE (DVD dependent): Press to select the angle to view the scene.

+6. Channel A/B: Press to select either A or B headphones and then use the MEDIA control to select the desired playing media for the headphones.

-- 7. VOL (Volume): When in Single Play, press to increase (\blacktriangle) or decrease (\blacktriangledown) the volume over all speakers.
-When in Dual Play, press to increase (\blacktriangle) or decrease (\blacktriangledown) the volume for the wired headphones.
-(Wireless headphone volume is controlled with the rotary dial on the right ear piece.) - 8.
-Fast Forward/Next: In DVD mode, press and hold for a quick advance within the DVD.
+7. VOL (Volume): When in Single Play, press to increase ( $\blacktriangle$ ) or decrease ( $\blacktriangledown$ ) the volume over all speakers.
+When in Dual Play, press to increase ( $\blacktriangle$ ) or decrease ( $\blacktriangledown$ ) the volume for the wired headphones.

+(Wireless headphone volume is controlled with the rotary dial on the right ear piece.)

+8. Fast Forward/Next: In DVD mode, press and hold for a quick advance within the DVD.
 Press and release to advance to the next chapter.
-In CD/MP3 mode, press to access the next track. - 9.
-Play/Pause: Press to play or pause a DVD. - 10.
-SHUFFLE: Press to play all tracks on the current CD/MP3 disc in random order. - 11.
-STOP: Press to stop the current DVD or CD/MP3. - 12. () Speaker/Headphone (Single/Dual Play): Press to toggle between Single Play (same media playing through all speakers) and Dual Play (headphone mode the rear speakers are muted). - 13.
-Keypad: Use the numeric controls to enter in a specific CD/MP3 track or DVD chapter to be played. - 14.
-C (Cancel): Press to cancel/clear the numeric input (i.e. chapter number). - 15.
-MEDIA: Press to cycle through the possible media sources: AM, FM1, FM2, SAT (if equipped), CD, CASSETTE, DVD, LINE IN (if equipped), DVD-AUX.
+In CD/MP3 mode, press to access the next track.

+9. Play/Pause: Press to play or pause a DVD.

+10. SHUFFLE: Press to play all tracks on the current CD/MP3 disc in random order.

+11. STOP: Press to stop the current DVD or CD/MP3.

+12. (1) Speaker/Headphone (Single/Dual Play): Press to toggle between Single Play (same media playing through all speakers) and Dual Play (headphone mode - the rear speakers are muted).
+You can also press the 2 and 4 memory presets on the audio system at the same time to perform the same function.

+13. Keypad: Use the numeric controls to enter in a specific CD/MP3 track or DVD chapter to be played.

+14. C (Cancel): Press to cancel/clear the numeric input (i.e. chapter number).

+15. MEDIA: Press to cycle through the possible media sources: AM, FM1, FM2, SAT (if equipped), CD, DVD, LINE IN (if equipped), DVD-AUX.